AmoniH12-3/first-repo/README.md

 ## 📊 Cannabis Retail Sales Data Analysis (BigQuery + Google Sheets + Tableau)

-This project explores and visualizes retail cannabis sales data using BigQuery for data wrangling, Google Sheets for light data cleaning and export, and Tableau Public for visualizations.
-It provides nsights into total sales between Adult and Medical Cannabis sales, product trends, and more.
+This project explores and visualizes retail cannabis sales data using BigQuery for formatting, Google Sheets for light data cleaning, and Tableau Public for visualizations.
+It provides insights into total sales between Adult and Medical Cannabis sales, product trends, and more.

 ---

-## 🧰 Tools Used

-- **Google BigQuery** – SQL queries for cleaning, aggregating, and analyzing the dataset
-- **Google Sheets** – Exported cleaned query results and formatted as CSV for Tableau
-- **Tableau Public** – Interactive visualizations and dashboards
+## 🔍 Key Insights

+- **Total Sales Growth**: Adult-use retail sales grew steadily over the period, driving most of the overall revenue increase.
+- **Price Trends**: Medical marijuana prices remained more stable, while adult-use pricing had more fluctuations.
+- **Volume Sold**: Adult-use products consistently outsold medical products in volume each week.
+- **Seasonality**: Some weekly spikes and dips suggest seasonality or regulatory effects.

 ---